$N_\infty$-operads and associahedra: Generalising to other cyclic groups

 \section{Generalising to other cyclic groups}

 We would like to have a closed formula for the cardinality of $N_\infty(G)$ for all finite cyclic $G$.
 We shall explore the obstructions to obtaining such a result in this section.
-The main result is the construction of a lower bound of the number of such operads.

-Let us highlight the style of norms that we must deal with in this circumstance.
+The main result is the construction of a lower bound of the number of such operads for $G=C_{p^{n_1}_1} \cdots C_{p^{n_k}_k}$.
+Let us highlight the style of norm maps that we must deal with in this situation.
 Figure~\ref{cpq} gives the 10 possible $N_\infty$-operads for $G = C_{pq}$.

 A key observation to make is that there is an ``odd one out'' among these diagrams.
 In particular, consider the following.